navigation bar

 Reviewer's comments

-Dallas Down River Club holds its annual Trinity River Challenge on the Elm Fork of the Trinity River on teh second Saturday in September every year.
-Access below Lake Lewisville dam is once again open to teh public, so trips can start at the spillway and continue over 34 miles to the TPWD public boat ramp on Sylvan Avenue in North Oak Cliff.
+Access below Lake Lewisville dam is once again open to the public, so trips can start at the spillway and continue nearly 34 miles to the TPWD public boat ramp on Sylvan Avenue in North Oak Cliff.
 Considering the difficulty of access at any of the road crossings, and the lack of adequate and safe places to leave cars, it is generally best to park at McInnish Park in Carrollton on Sandy Lake Road, then paddle upriver, turn around, and paddle back downriver.
 An alternative is to hire one of the local liveries to run a shuttle for you, or else take along somebody who will not be paddling to run your shuttle upriver, then meet you at the McInnish Park take-out just above Carrollton Dam.

 Under no circumstances should you attempt to run Carrollton Dam.
 Over the years several people have tried and most of them died.
 There are old souls and bold souls, but there are few old, bold souls.
 Running the dams at Carrollton and California Crossing is one way of not getting any older.
 But, if you are looking for a quick place to paddle in the DFW Metroplex, and can deal with the slow to still current and muddy waters, then the Elm Fork is a good getaway for a few hours.